 William & Mary Real Estate Foundation The William & Mary Real Estate Foundation's mission is to acquire, hold, manage, sell, lease and participate in the development of real properties in support of the educational goals of the university.

 Williamsburg Campus Child Care W&M contracts with the Williamsburg Campus Child Care (WCCC) to operate its program.
 WCCC is a nonprofit organization which has had a successful program in Williamsburg since 1981 and a tradition of close cooperation with William & Mary.

 Wolf Law Library The library's 400,000-volume collection, comfortable building and service-oriented staff offers students and other users a superb setting for study, research and relaxation.

 Women's Network The William & Mary Women's Network are the women faculty members and women administrators at the university.

 Women's Mentoring The William & Mary Women’s Mentoring program, or WM2, connects student proteges with faculty, staff and graduate student mentors to support the flourishing of women on campus and beyond.

-Woody Plant Tour Among the scenic locations on campus can be found more than 300 species and varieties of woody plants, a living archive that also supports research by faculty and students at the College.
+Woody Species, Campus Tour of Among the scenic locations on campus can be found more than 300 species and varieties of woody plants, a living archive that also supports research by faculty and students at William & Mary.
 This collection is known as "The Baldwin Memorial Collection of Woody Species" after John T. (J.T.)
 Baldwin, Jr., professor of biology from 1946 to 1974.

 World Minded World Minded is a newsletter published each semester by the Reves Center for International Studies.

 Wren Chapel The Wren Chapel is part of the Sir Christopher Wren Building, the oldest college building still in use in the United States.

-Writing Resources Center The Writing Resources Center, located on the first floor of Swem Library, offers both writing and oral communication assistance to members of the College community at no charge.
-We assist people at all stages of the writing and oral communication processes, from prewriting to the final touches.
+Writing Resources Center The Writing Resources Center, located on the first floor of Swem Library, offers both writing and oral communication assistance to members of the William & Mary community at no charge.
+We assist people at all stages of the writing and oral communication processes, from pre-writing to the final touches.